International registration reforms

-The amendments were designed to increase the flexibility that the GDC has to set rules and to amend routes to registration for professionals with overseas qualifications, providing a legal framework that will enable us to modernise the processes for the registration of those who qualify outside the UK.
+The amendments increase the flexibility we have to set rules and to amend routes to registration for professionals with overseas qualifications, providing a legal framework that enables us to modernise the processes for the registration of those who qualify outside the UK.

 Developing this framework will take some time, during which we need to continue to enable access to the register for appropriately qualified professionals.
-In the short term, this means continuing with current arrangements – the Overseas Registration Examination (ORE) for dentists, and assessed applications for dental care professionals (DCPs).
+In the short-term, this means continuing with current arrangements, the Overseas Registration Examination (ORE) for dentists, and assessed applications for dental care professionals (DCPs).